 People on the internet are not forgiving when it comes to page useability.
 Over 50% of people will leave your site and go elsewhere if it takes more than 3 seconds to load.

 Consumers expect fast, intuitive websites that guide them to the information they are looking for.
 The internet is excellent at determining what users want.
 It’s so good at it that people have gotten a bit lazy.

 If your website makes visitors work to find what they are looking for, most will move on to the next source.

-To avoid unhappy visitors, you need to make sure your website loads quickly and is easy to use and understand.
+To avoid unhappy visitors, you need to make sure your website loads quickly, is easy to use and is easy to understand.
 That means following conventions users have come to expect on the internet.

 - Avoid cluttering or confusing your users by having too many links or too much text.

 - The most important pages on your site should be clearly linked in your website’s primary navigation.